MicrosoftDocs/Viva/Viva/insights/Tutorials/seller-success.md

 ### Create the plan

-1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
+1. Open [the advanced insights app](https://workplaceanalytics.office.com/).
 If prompted, sign in with your work account.
 2. Select **Plans**, and then for **Seller success**, select **Start now**.

     ![Plans main page.](../images/wpa/tutorials/solutions-main-page-w-highlight.png)